American Statistical Association

 The American Statistical Association (ASA) is the main professional organization for statisticians and related professionals in the United States.
-It was founded in Boston, Massachusetts on November 27, 1839, and is the second oldest continuously operating professional society in the US (only the Massachusetts Medical Society, founded in 1781, is older).
-The ASA services statisticians, quantitative scientists, and users of statistics across many academic areas and applications.
+It was founded in Boston, Massachusetts, on November 27, 1839, and is the second-oldest continuously operating professional society in the U.S. behind the Massachusetts Medical Society (founded in 1781).
+ASA services statisticians, quantitative scientists, and users of statistics across many academic areas and applications.
 The association publishes a variety of journals and sponsors several international conferences every year.

 Mission

 The organization's mission is to promote good application of statistical science, specifically to: